Using Écluse: the operator manual

 - Kubernetes: a default-deny

-NetworkPolicywith an explicit egress allowlist; allow your private upstream's internal range. - Service mesh (Istio/Linkerd): set the sidecar
+NetworkPolicywith an explicit egress allowlist; allow your private upstream's internal range. - Service mesh (Istio/Linkerd): sidecar outbound

-REGISTRY_ONLY, declare each upstream as aServiceEntry, and constrain it with aSidecaregress listener and an egressAuthorizationPolicy.
+REGISTRY_ONLY, each upstream aServiceEntry, constrained by aSidecaregress listener and an egressAuthorizationPolicy.

-- Grant the proxy only the cloud permissions it
+hops.
+Grant the proxy only the cloud permissions it needs: the

 Securing Écluse Pilot and Dredger

-The auxiliary services (the Écluse Pilot ingestion pipeline and the Écluse Dredger reaper) need distinct, tightly scoped egress, and both must run as singletons (one replica).
+Both auxiliary services need distinct, tightly scoped egress, and both must run as singletons:

 Locking down CI egress (recommended)

-If you control CI, deny runners outbound access to the public
+consumers'.
+If you control CI, deny runners outbound access to

-for other ecosystems) and let them reach only Écluse and your internal
+equivalents for other ecosystems) and let them reach only Écluse and

-Now a misconfigured job (a stray --registry flag, a
+your internal services.
+Now a misconfigured job (a stray

-ignores your settings) can't quietly bypass the policy: it can't reach
+that ignores your settings) can't reach the public registry, so it fails

 Rule policy

-min-age: admit public versions older than a quarantine window (7 days by default), the core defence against race-to-publish typosquatting and dependency confusion.
-On at launch.AllowIfRemediatesCve(remediation-fast-track): admit a release a synced advisory names as its exact fixed version ahead of the quarantine, provided no other advisory still affects it.
-On at launch; it abstains until an advisory database has been synced (setECLUSE_VULNERABILITY_DATABASE_BUCKETand run Pilot), so without one only the quarantine governs.
-It's a deliberate exact match onfixed: a fix under any other version string waits out the quarantine, withAllowByIdentityas the workaround.AllowByIdentity: admit a specific package orpackage@versionpast the quarantine (e.g. a security fix the exact-match probe can't see), at the top of the allow band but still below every deny.
-Available.revoke: a hard-deny (DenyByIdentity) rule for a specific package orpackage@version, at a precedence above the scope allow-list.
-Available.
+min-age(AllowIfOlderThan): admit public versions older than a quarantine window (7 days by default), the core defence against race-to-publish typosquatting and dependency confusion.remediation-fast-track(AllowIfRemediatesCve): admit a release a synced advisory names as its exact fixed version ahead of the quarantine, provided no other advisory still affects it.
+It abstains until an advisory database has been synced (setECLUSE_ADVISORIES__BUCKETand run Pilot), so without one only the quarantine governs.

-DenyInstallTimeExecution), or suppress a default by name in
+Override a value, add a rule, or suppress a default by name in the document:

 {